Q+A-Russia, West at odds over plan to rid Syria of chemical arm

 As soon as the OPCW decision is made, the full Security Council will begin negotiations on a resolution intended to support the OPCW Executive Council's decision.
 The five permanent Security Council members have been negotiating a draft resolution.

-If the OPCW decision comes this week, U.N. diplomats say a Security Council resolution could be put to a vote in New York within days on the sidelines of the annual gathering of world leaders for the General Assembly session that begins on Tuesday.
+If the OPCW decision comes on Tuesday, U.N. diplomats say a Security Council resolution could be put to a vote in New York on Thursday on the sidelines of the annual gathering of world leaders for the General Assembly session that begins on Tuesday.

 WHAT WILL THE RESOLUTION DO?